remix-run/remix/docs/start/tutorial.md

 <img class="tutorial" loading="lazy" src="/docs-images/contacts/21.webp" />

-We can avoid this by _replacing_ the current entry in the history stack with the next page, instead of pushing into it.
+We can avoid this by _replacing_ the current entry in the history stack with the remix page, instead of pushing into it.

 👉 **Use `replace` in `submit`**